ppat/storm-rabbitmq/README.md

 Declarator declarator = new CustomStormDeclarator("your.exchange", "your.rabbitmq.queue", "routing.key");
 IRichSpout spout = new RabbitMQSpout(scheme, declarator);
 ```
-The other spouts also take in the declarator as a parameter.
+The other spouts (UnanchordRabbitMQSpout, MultiStreamSpout) also take in the declarator as a parameter.